 Columbia University cancels main commencement ceremony after Gaza protests

-Announcement comes days after New York police raided and dispersed Gaza solidarity encampment on campus.
+The announcement comes days after New York police raided and dispersed the Gaza solidarity encampment on Columbia’s campus.

-Columbia University has cancelled its university-wide commencement ceremony after it cracked down on student protests in support of Palestinians, a movement on the New York campus that spurred a wave of similar demonstrations around the world.
+Columbia University has cancelled its university-wide commencement ceremony after it cracked down on student protests in support of Palestinians, a campus movement that spurred a wave of similar demonstrations around the world.

-In a statement on Monday, Columbia said it would prioritise “Class Days and school-level ceremonies, where students are honored individually alongside their peers, rather than the University-wide ceremony that is scheduled for May 15”.
+In a statement on Monday morning, Columbia said it would prioritise “Class Days and school-level ceremonies, where students are honored individually alongside their peers, rather than the University-wide ceremony that is scheduled for May 15”.

 Keep readinglist of 3 items